 Clarissa Jane (Holloway) Hill

 Clarissa Jane (Holloway) Hill was the daughter of William Holloway.
 Her son, George Littlewood Hill, left a diary of sorts that lists her date of birth as June 18, 1763.
+She was probably born in Virginia.
+There was a large Holloway family living in Caroline County, Virginia at the time.
+Some sources give her place of birth and the place of her marriage to Samuel as England.
+This is probably incorrect.
 Her date of death is clearly April 17, 1847.
 Her tombstone in Smithfield in Henry County, Kentucky says that she was 80 years old at the date of her death that would make her year of birth 1767.
 Clarissa was born in Caroline County, Virginia, according to the bible of her granddaughter, Phoebe Laurinda Hill, daughter of George Littlewood Hill.

 Horace William Hill was the fourth child of William L. and Amanda Walker Hill.
 Horace was born in June 1853 in Henry County, Kentucky and died in the same county on August 17, 1901, of injuries suffered from being kicked in the stomach by a horse.
 His death occurred several days after the injury following surgery in his home on the kitchen table.
 The house where he lived is pictured above.
 It was located on the family farm in Henry County, Kentucky.
 It was the home of his father William L. Hill and probably built by William’s mother when she moved to Henry Co. prior to 1830.
 Horace William was married to Martha “Mattie” LaMaster Hill.